• Call Us On: 0800 279 8889

 LilleWe have been stocking Lille products for almost 10 years.
 Over the years the brand has come under many aliases, such as Tyco, Covidien, Ontex and Ganmill.
 Here at Procter Health Care, we feel that the Lille brand continues to provide us with quality products which customers want to buy again and again.
 We regularly receive positive feedback about our Lille products and our service, many of them saying they find the product very reliable and the service prompt.

 Lille Healthcare has been manufacturing continence solutions for over 45 years.
-They have a large range of items in a variety of absorbencies including incontinence pads, pants,
+They have a large range of items in a variety of absorbencies including incontinence pads, pants, bed pads and incontinence wipes.
+Their products are designed so that the user can be discreet with their continence management, while living life to the full!

 Read more